No products in the cart.

 MAN (Metropolitan Area Network)

 Metropolitan Area Network or MAN can cover an entire city.
 You can use this network for college campuses or a small region.
 Unlike LAN which is limited to a building, MAN is much larger.
 This network allows you to cover an area from several miles to tens of miles.
 There is some medium required for this type of networking.
-Ethernet cables are commonly used in this network.
+We commonly use Ethernet cables in this network.
 It offers fast communication using high-speed carriers like fiber optic cables.

 WAN (Wide Area Network)